 In 1920 France and Belgium had signed a military treaty designed to streamline the two nations' fortification and communication efforts in the event of a German attack, but by the 1930s Belgium had changed its policy to one of strict neutrality, and this led to many difficulties in Franco-Belgian co-ordination.

 Gamelin initially proposed the less risky 'E-Plan' (otherwise the 'Escaut Plan') for a defence (except for the extreme west in Flanders) based upon a series of fortifications along much of the Franco-Belgian frontier rather than within Belgium proper.

-The weakness of the ‘E-Plan’ was that it overstretched the length of the front that was to be defended, and that the Allied forces on the Escaut river would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the Germans on their heels.
-For this reason, a secret instruction of 24 October foresaw a considerably deeper Allied advance into Belgium, and Gamelin then decided to adopt the ‘D-Plan’ with the argument that the new anti-tank defences built by Belgium along the Dyle as the ‘KW-Ligne’ and at the Gembloux gap would check the Germans for a time long enough for the Allied armed to move into strong defensive positions in central Belgium.
+The weakness of the 'E-Plan' was that it overextended the length of the front that was to be defended, and that the Allied forces on the Escaut river would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the Germans on their heels.
+For this reason, a secret instruction of 24 October foresaw a considerably deeper Allied advance into Belgium, and Gamelin then decided to adopt the 'D-Plan' with the argument that the new anti-tank defences built by Belgium along the Dyle as the 'KW-Ligne’and at the Gembloux gap would check the Germans for a time long enough for the Allied armed to move into strong defensive positions in central Belgium.

 In the event the Belgian anti-tank defences at Gembloux proved inadequate and scarcely slowed Generalmajor Horst Stumpff’s 3rd Panzerdivision and Generalmajor Johann Joachim Stever’s 4th Panzerdivision of Generaloberst Walter von Reichenau’s 6th Army, within Heeresgruppe 'B', as they advanced through them.